KaiMikkelsen/GuitarTracker/README.md

 - Serial communication not working
 - Solution: Created a fresh new project and used UART2 instead of Uart1?

+- Struggled to get values going from top of the screen to the bottom to represent the user paddle
+- Solution: Looked at logic more closely

 ## Hours